jonas-sk/pine-maastricht/site/content/project/conference-2019.md

         organizer of the first European MMT conference and author of "Modern Monetary Theory and European Macroeconomics" and the forthcoming textbook "Money and Banking: New Foundations of Macroeconomics
-    - heading: Melissa Vergara Fernández
+    - heading: Dr. Melissa Vergara Fernández
       imageUrl: /img/melissa-vergara-fernandez-sq.jpg
       text: >-
         I am a philosopher of science, specialised in economics.
 I aspire to